Charlotte Estate Planning

 Everyone has an estate.
 So, you need estate planning whether your estate is large or small.
 Estate planning is a process that involves legally structuring of the future disposition of the current and projected assets.
 Charlotte estate planning helps you to anticipate and arrange, during your life, for the disposal and management of your estate during your life and at and after death, while minimizing estate, gift, income tax, and generation-skipping transfer.

-At Houston & Schantz PLLC, our Charlotte estate planning attorney will help you to plan for incapacity and come up with a well-informed process of eliminating or reducing uncertainties over the administration of a probate and ensuring maximization of the value of your estate by reducing taxes and any other expenses.
+At Walker Schantz Law, our Charlotte estate planning attorney will help you to plan for incapacity and come up with a well-informed process of eliminating or reducing uncertainties over the administration of a probate and ensuring maximization of the value of your estate by reducing taxes and any other expenses.

 Your specific goals will determine the ultimate goal of your Charlotte estate planning.
 In fact, it may be as simple or complex as your needs dictate.
 Most often people designate guardians for their minor children and beneficiaries in incapacity.